-(Please note: when presenting resources, vendors, choices, etc, it is inappropriate for SUNY-Oneonta to show favoritism or make any specific recommendations.
-Benefits, vendors and resources are provided by New York State or SUNY System Administration or as negotiated with a union.
+(Please note: benefits, vendors and resources are provided by New York State or SUNY System Administration or as negotiated with a union.
 SUNY Oneonta presents what is available and each employee needs to decide for him/herself which resources may be best suited for his/her needs.)

 Retirement planning begins on your first day of employment!
 And should occur regularly thereafter!
 Depending upon your age when you are hired, you should review your short and long term plans every 3 - 5 years.
 Save as much as possible as early as possible.
 In addition to discussing retirement benefit options with your Benefits Administrator at the College, ALWAYS consult a tax expert and an investment expert.

-Participate in a tax-deferred voluntary savings plan to simultaneously build your retirement savings and reduce your current income tax liability!
+Participate in a voluntary savings plan to build your retirement savings.
+You can make contributions on a pre-tax basis or on a post-tax basis.
 All employees who receive a W-2 from SUNY are eligible to participate.
+For details, including annual contribution limits open this link: UNIVERSAL AVAILABILITY NOTICE.

 Two plans are available: